Using Liquibase and Docker

 Drivers and extensions

-The Liquibase docker container includes drivers for many databases.
-If your driver is not included or if you have an extension, you can mount a local directory that contains .jar
+The Liquibase Docker container includes drivers for many databases.
+If your driver is not included, you can mount a local directory that contains JAR files to /liquibase/classpath

 Example